dszokolics/News-popularity/README.md

 I optimized two parameters of GLM: lambda for the regularization strength, and alpha for the distribution between L1 and L2.
 I used the dataset prepared for the linear case.
 In order to save time and avoid overfitting, I applied early stopping.

+Performance of the holdout set (ROC): 0.672

 #### Random Forest

 The three main parameters I used for optimization are the maximum depth, the minimum samples required for split and the sample size.
 The two resulting parameter sets are quite similar, and later it turned out, that their results are highly correlated, so I dropped one of them during the meta-learner training.

+Performance of the holdout set (ROC):

+- With PCA: 0.708

+- Without PCA: 0.708

 #### Gradient Boosting Machine